ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

 #### Advantages of using Partial Indexes
 1. Partial indexses have index entries only for a defined subset of rows, compared to ordinary indexes which have exactly one index entry for every row in the table.
-2. When used wisely, partial indexes result in smaller database files with improved query as well as write performance.
+2. When used wisely, partial indexes result in smaller database files with improved query and write performance.

-#### Basic SQLite syntax for using Partial Index
+#### Basic SQLite syntax for using Partial Indexes

 ```sql
 CREATE INDEX